omicscodeathon/denguedrug/README.md

 ### Model Development and Evaluation

 <p align="justify">
- Five machine learning algorithms (k-NN, Gaussian Naïve Bayes, SVM, Random Forest, and Logistic Regression) were employed to build robust predictive <a href="output/models">models</a>, each assessed based on several statistical parameters including accuracy, precision, recall, and F1 score.
+ Five machine learning algorithms (k-NN, Gaussian Naïve Bayes, SVM, Random Forest, and Logistic Regression) were employed to build robust predictive <a href="output/models">models</a>, each assessed based on several statistical parameters including the accuracy, precision, recall, and F1 score.
 LR produced the best results across most metrics, followed by the SVM model.
-With 81% accuracy and an F1 score of 0.51, Gaussian Naïve Bayes was depicted as least performing model.
-Its low precision (0.55) and recall (0.47) show it struggled to balance between identification of true positives and minimization of false positives.
-Given its robust performance via the different evaluation metrics, <a href="output/Models/LR_model.pkl">Logistic Regression</a> appeared as the most reliable model for predicting potential inhibitors.
-The results of each model's performance are shown below.
+With <i>81%</i> accuracy and an F1 score of <i>0.51</i>, Gaussian Naïve Bayes was depicted as least performing model, and it struggled to balance between identification of true positives and minimization of false positives given its low precision (0.55) and recall (0.47).
+Given its robustness via the different evaluation metrics, <a href="output/Models/LR_model.pkl">Logistic Regression</a> appeared as the most dependable model for predicting potential inhibitors (<a href="#table-1">Table 1</a>).
 </p>

 <!---